 The monorail is the easiest way to travel from one end of the Strip to another without walking, but it’s a more expensive option compared to the free trams.

-Note: Neither the free trams nor the monorail provides transportation to McCarran airport.
+Note: Neither the free trams nor the monorail provides transportation to Harry Reid International Airport (formerly McCarran Airport).

 Las Vegas has plenty of great sites and tourist attractions for the whole family.
 Located right in the middle of the hot desert sun, it’s sometimes hard to hit them all without melting in the heat.